 Pulse mushrooms and onion in a food processor until finely minced but not yet pasty.

-Add mushrooms and onion to a large brown along with the cooked rice and lentils.
+Add mushrooms and onion to a large bowl along with the cooked rice and lentils.
 Mash with a fork crushing some of the rice and lentils and until well mixed.

 Oil hands to prevent sticking and form 24 balls.
 Bake on baking sheet until nicely browned.